ncsurobotics/DEPRECATED-acoustics-2016/Apps/pinger_finder/README.md

      vim ~/.bashrc #Append "export LD_LIBRARY_PATH=/usr/local/lib" to end of file source ~/.bashrc

 After this, you are totally ready to run the this pinger_finder software.
-Go on to the next section for instructions how.

-# How to run it
-**Step 1: Building the executable files**

-Simply issue the following command

-     make

-**Step 2: Run the program**

-Issue the following command to run the program

-     python main.py n    #BUG: Usually doesn't work on first time after fresh boot.
-                         #^^Try again if some error regarding the mmc shows up.

-whereas n is the number of samples that the ADC will collect and return to the user.
-Some diagnostic information will be displayed in order to indicate how quickly these samples were captured.
-To review the data collected, print out the "y" variable from main.py.

-# Cleaning up
-If things get messy, just run

-     make clean
+Instructions for how to do this are at the top.

 # Pin i/o allocation
 **(Needs to be updated.
 Consult <ElectricalDropbox>/2014/Acoustics/Schematics/Pinger Sensor/BBB Pinout.svg for a more up to date diagram).**